cascode-labs/virtue/docs/source/index.rst

 - A `TOML config file <https://toml.io>`_ reader and writer
 - A SKILL code packaging system

+  - Simple SKILL package installation from the Python environment
   - Define SKILL++ modules
   - Create a SKILL++ package from a set of modules
   - Import modules into a SKILL++ environment using the top-level "Import" table